-Aurora Hedgeway School provides flexible specialist education and residential care for children and young people aged 8-19 years old with communication and associated difficulties.
-Students may be on the autistic spectrum, have Asperger’s Syndrome or other difficulties that impact their emotional health and well being and create barriers to learning.
+Aurora Hedgeway School provides flexible specialist education and residential care for children and young people aged 7-19 years old with communication and associated difficulties.

 About our School

-Set in two acres, the former farmhouse which is now the school, is undergoing a significant refurbishment and upgrade to provide a modern and enabling learning environment that meets the complex needs of our students.
+Set in two acres, the school has undergone significant refurbishment and upgrades to provide a modern and enabling learning environment that meets the complex needs of our students.

 Students develop their culinary skills in our teaching kitchen, learning how to make snacks, bake cakes and cook simple, nutritious meals.
-There is a thriving vegetable patch in the horticulture garden and a Forest School area used for structured outdoor learning sessions and particularly beneficial for those needing time out of the classroom.
+There is a thriving vegetable patch in the horticulture garden and a Forest School area used for structured outdoor learning sessions and particularly beneficial for those needing time away from a conventional classroom.
 The school regularly accesses sports, leisure and cultural facilities in the busy, diverse city of Bristol and surrounding areas.

 Hardcourt and playground area

 High staff ratios

 Our Approach to Education – One size does not fit all

 All students have a personalised curriculum following the National Curriculum at Key Stages 2, 3 and 4, and we are currently developing our post 16 provision.
 Aurora Hedgeway School offers a ‘stage’ rather than ’age’ provision where students learn alongside others with similar attainment levels in core subjects.